 Welcome to the research website of Professor David O. Scanlon.
-I am currently Chair of Computational Materials Design in the Department of Chemistry in University College London, with a joint appointment at Diamond Light Source.
+I am currently Chair of Computational Materials Design in the Department of Chemistry in University College London.
 My primary research interests and experience are in the electronic structure and defect chemistry of emerging materials for a wide variety of applications, including but not limited to: transparent conducting oxides (TCOs), photovoltaics (PV), thermoelectrics (TEs), photoelectrochemical (PEC) water splitting, solid state lighting, X-ray and γ-ray radiation detectors, Li-ion and Na-ion batteries, solid oxide fuel cells (SOFCs) and topological insulators.
 A recurring theme in the groups research is the use of rational chemical design to predict the properties of novel inorganic solids for the above applications, and then the full electronic structure and defect chemistry characterization of these materials to test their application suitability.

 October 2018 –